metodologianavarrabiomed/mice-ext-val/README.md

 pak::pkg_install("metodologianavarrabiomed/mice-ext-val")
 ```

-## Example
+## Examples

-The package assumes that the user have generated a multiple imputed dataset.
-The imputed dataset must be stored in `long` format.
-We have considered that the multiple imputation is generated with the [`mice` package](https://cran.r-project.org/web/packages/mice/index.html).
+The package is created to perform the analysis over a MICE cohort.
+The package also asumed that the imputed cohort should be generated with the [`mice` package](https://cran.r-project.org/web/packages/mice/index.html) or at least have the same structure and variables.
+The dataset needs to be in `long` format.

 > [!TIP]
 >